-Our secure programs are designed to hold juvenile offenders ages 12 - 19.
+Our secure programs are designed to hold juvenile offenders ages 10 - 19 (up to 21 on Extended Juvenile Jurisdiction (EJJ)).
 All residents need to be adjudicated delinquent for placement in the secure units.
 Psychological evaluations may also be administered upon request or referral to either program.
 We will assist area counties with transportation whenever possible.

 The focus of this program is to provide a positive and worthwhile experience for our residents.

 Initial acceptance of any resident shall be determined by administrative staff.
 A court order must accompany a new resident entering our program.